-The majority of clients suffering mental illness are successfully treated as outpatients with medication or therapy delivered by psychiatrists, therapists or GPs.
+The majority of clients suffering from mental illness are successfully treated as outpatients with medication or therapy delivered by our therapists or GPs.
 Response to medication and therapy varies but in uncomplicated episodes, an initial improvement is usually observed within 3-4 weeks.

 Progress, however, can be slow in a significant proportion of clients with certain types of mental illness leading to significant consequences; in a smaller proportion of cases, medication or therapy will only achieve a certain level of improvement in severe symptoms or everyday function: